matismasters/scroll-track/README.md

 ## Keep in mind

 - You can subscribe as many callbacks as you want to each scroll fraction.
 - The event will ONLY be triggered ONCE.
-If the user scrolls upwards it will not be tracked.
+If the user scrolls downwards and an events if fired, if the user laters scrolls upwards it will not be tracked.
 - If the user opens the page, and the window scrolls automatically to any part of the page, all the corresponding events up until that point will be triggered.
 - If the page is not scrollable no event will fire